Bikepacking Slovenia: The West Loop

 - Turquoise water swimming holes.

 - The descent off of Mt.
-Stol (starting at mile 123 / kilometer 197) is one of the great gravel descents anywhere.
+Stol is one of the great gravel descents anywhere.
 The ascent that got you there, through a tunnel of trees, is also notable.

 - Unmistakable rhythms of Italy near the border, and food and wine to match.
 The time spent in Italy itself is tantalizing and wonderful.

-- Amazing limestone caves at Rakova kotlina pri Rakeku (mile 233 / kilometer 375).
+- Amazing limestone caves at Rakova kotlina pri Rakeku.

-- This is a bikepacking route; a traditional touring bike will sometimes be overwhelmed.
+- The ideal bicycle will be a hardtail mtb or a capable gravel bike with 38mm+ tires.
+A traditional touring bike will sometimes be overwhelmed.

 - A perfect landscape and track for a couple or a group with riders of different experience levels or fitness for bikepacking.
 Can upscale it by staying in a few hostels instead of camping, or can make it harder by covering more distance.
 Everyone will be happy.